 While our focus at Reflection Dental San Juan Capistrano is on preventative care, we perform tooth extractions on a regular basis.
-Our dentist San Juan Capistrano is always looking for ways to avoid an extraction by keeping your oral health in good shape.
+Our dentist is always looking for ways to avoid an extraction by keeping your oral health in good shape.
 This means that we will clean your teeth on a regular basis, discuss a healthy diet with you, and treat gum disease, cavities, and infections as they arise in order to keep your teeth healthy and intact.
-As a general dentist San Juan Capistrano, Dr. Akhavan will also restore your tooth if it has been damaged – all of which can help you to maintain your natural teeth for years to come.
-If you are experiencing discomfort or your tooth is in need of repair, we invite you to call our 92675 dental office at 949-667-9981 to schedule an appointment.
+As a general dentist, Dr. Akhavan will also restore your tooth if it has been damaged – all of which can help you to maintain your natural teeth for years to come.
+If you are experiencing discomfort or your tooth is in need of repair, we invite you to call our dental office to schedule an appointment.
 During your examination, we will let you know if your tooth can be saved or if a tooth extraction is the best option for preventing the spread of infection and eliminating your discomfort.
-In our San Juan Capistrano, CA dentist office, we will take the steps necessary to ensure your comfort so that regardless of which treatment option you select, you will feel relaxed during the process.
+In our office, we will take the steps necessary to ensure your comfort so that regardless of which treatment option you select, you will feel relaxed during the process.

 If you do need to have a tooth extraction, there are several ways that the procedure can be conducted.

 First, we will numb the area of your mouth so that you do not feel any direct discomfort.
 You will feel pressure during the procedure but otherwise remain relaxed and comfortable.
 If your tooth has matured and broken through the gums Dr. Akhavan can use dental tools to wiggle the tooth and pull it out of the socket.